 In public schools, those kids wore their hearts on their sleeves.
 They spoke their mind, and accepted the punishment – even to the point that they went down fighting.

-This may sound funny, but I think both institutions teach you how to process grief differently.
+This may sound odd, but I think both institutions teach you how to process grief differently.
 One lets it out, while the other bottles it until those feelings become something perverse and unrecognizable.

 Save Me (also known as Rescue Me) is a 2017 South Korean TV series that follows the entrapment and eventual escape of a young woman named Im Sang Mi from a religious cult.

-The 16-episode psychological thriller and mystery series has moved from Netflix and Save Me can now be watched on Amazon Prime.
+The 16-episode psychological thriller and mystery series has moved away from Netflix and can now be watched on streaming platforms like Tubi and Amazon Prime.

 The series begins with the Im family moving from Seoul to this rinky-dink mountainous town.
 Despite its almost rundown appearance, there are many rich and influential people within the city’s boundaries.